NavisGames/Valorant-Tracking-by-NavisGames/README.md

 - See how much plus or minus he made
 - See his last 5 matches
 - See global leaderboard in each region
-- Get Match Data (BETA)
 - Saving a .txt File with the Output called Output.txt

 Coming Soon:
-- Better Interface
-- Images for better Design
+- Get Match Data
 - Remove False Positive Virus
+- Darkmode
+- Fix loud waiting time
+- Save Output
+- More Options like Match History Gamemode, how many Matches in History, Starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!

- (build with PyQT5 and Python)
+(build with PyQT5, Python and PyInstaller)

 Download and try it out! 🙂

 Q&A
 -------